 HUD mandates the use of the EIV system and offers administrative guidance on the use of other methods to verify family information and specifies the circumstances in which each method will be used.
-In general HUD requires COC to use the most reliable form of verification that is available and to document the reasons when COC uses a lesser form of verification.
+In general HUD requires the PHA to use the most reliable form of verification that is available and to document the reasons when the PHA uses a lesser form of verification.

-In order of priority, the forms of verification that COC will use are:
+In order of priority, the forms of verification that the PHA will use are: